NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Title: Where is the World headed to?
 Date: 2021-10-03 14:51
-Date: 2021-10-06 15:51
+Modified: 2021-10-06 23:51
 Category: Society
 Tags: Collapse, Society, Economy, Second-Machine-Age, Work
 Slug: where-is-the-world-headed-to
 Summary: My personal opinion on economical and sociological topics in the near (2030) and mid-term (2050)  future.
-This essay is divided into the following topics: Climate Crisis, Globalisation & Economy, Geopolitics & War, Advance of Medicine & Technology.
+This essay is divided into the following categories: Climate Crisis, Globalisation & Economy, Geopolitics & War, Advance of Medicine & Technology.
 Author: Nikolai Tschacher
 Status: Published